tarwn/lessthandot-hugo/blogs/content/posts/2012-03-22-is-your-apache-server-status.md

 This will be followed by a list of IP addresses and pages that were served.

-This can potentially be dangerous, it doesn&#8217;t long to write a program that will crawl the web and checking if it gets anything back when hitting domains with server-status appended
+This can potentially be dangerous, it doesn't long to write a program that will crawl the web and checking if it gets anything back when hitting domains with server-status appended

 Several high traffic site have this enabled, just hit http://www.washingtonpost.com/ or http://boston.com/ and add server-status